Ohio bill reducing training for armed teachers heads to DeWine

 “What we’re doing here is offering schools the flexibility to craft a solution that they feel is right for their buildings, their schools and their students,” said Sen. Rob McColley (R-Napoleon).
 “We have to remember if you’re in the city, you may have a unformed officer who is in your building every day.
 But I can assure you that is not the case in many areas of Ohio, in areas where help may be many minutes away.”

-School districts would be required to keep a list of people approved to carry guns on school grounds.
-The list would not be publicly available.

-HB 99 would also create a bureaucratic apparatus under the Ohio Department of Public Safety called the Ohio Mobile Training Team, which would exist in part to assist schools with developing crisis response plans.
+The main thrust of HB 99 creates a bureaucratic apparatus under the Ohio Department of Public Safety called the Ohio School Safety and Crisis Center, staffed by a newly created Ohio Mobile Training Team, which would exist in part to help schools develop crisis response plans.

-The Mobile Training Team would develop the training curriculum and oversee the approval of persons wishing to carry guns on school grounds, a responsibility currently given to the Ohio Peace Officer Training Academy.
+The Mobile Training Team would also take over responsibility for developing the training curriculum and oversee the approval of persons wishing to carry guns on school grounds, a task currently given to the Ohio Peace Officer Training Academy.

 Ohio Federation of Teachers Vice President Shari Obrenski called HB 99 a “one-sided bill” that will open the “floodgates to allow more and more guns in schools, which can be deadly in the wrong hands[...]”